ELENA-LANG/elena-lang/README.md

 The compiler and executables distributed in this package fall under MIT License, for more information read the file LICENSE.

-## Contribute!

-ELENA Project looks for programmers interested in learning the language and providing feedback.

-### 1. Bugs, questions, suggestions?

-If you've noticed a bug or have a question go ahead and [make one](https://github.com/ELENA-LANG/elena-lang/issues/new)!

-### 2. Implement "up for grab" issues

-You may implement one of the open [issues](https://github.com/ELENA-LANG/elena-lang/labels/up%20for%20grabs).

-### 3. Rosetta code

-You may try to implementing some of [Rosetta code tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) which are not yet implemented

 ## Questions?